queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment5/core/README.md

 ### Control flow

-The major control flow will be done inside `processCommand()` implementation which takes a String command.
+The major control flow will be done inside `processCommand()` implementation, which takes a String command.

 First, parse it into two part: commandType and List of Arguments by calling *scanner.next()* in a